 Need and Manner to Levy Dual GST

-As we discussed, India, a federal country, has given both states and centre the powers to levy and collect taxes through apt legislation.
+As we discussed, India, a federal country, has given both states and centre the powers to levy and collect taxes through apt legislation so this is the answer to the dual model of GST adopted from which country.
 Both levels have distinct responsibilities to perform according to the bifurcation of the power prescribed in the Indian Constitution for which they need to raise resources.
 Hence, a dual GST has been implemented across the nation as an ideal model complying with the constitutional requirements of the country.

 The State GST and the Centre GST are levied parallelly on every transaction of supply of goods and services besides: